 With respect to Marketing & Services, the first "Start-upper of the year by TOTAL" contest was organized in 34 African countries in 2016.
 This pan-African contest aims to support young entrepreneurs from all backgrounds, and in all fields of activity.
 Of the 6,642 projects received, 102 winners were selected (three per country), including four continental prize-winners from Egypt, Nigeria, Senegal and Cameroon.
-The winning start-upper of the year by TOTAL") and business support for their project from the Group's local subsidiaries and expert partners in the field selected by TOTAL.
+The winning start-uppers receive funding, heightened visibility (with the "2016 start-upper of the year by TOTAL") and business support for their project from the Group's local subsidiaries and expert partners in the field selected by TOTAL.
 For the four continental winners, TOTAL works with Bon'Innov, an incubator for innovative projects with a strong economic and societal impact.
 In Africa and the Middle East, TOTAL is pursuing the "Young Dealers" program that aims to help young service station employees gain promotion to management positions.